-Korokke aka Japanese Potato Croquettes.
+Korokke (aka Japanese Potato Croquettes).
 Crispy potato cakes coated in panko crumbs deep fried in hot oil.
-These Japanese croquettes are vegetarian.
+If you love potatoes, this quick and easy recipe is for you!
+These delicious Japanese croquettes are vegetarian.

-Japanese Korokke are very similar to the French Croquette, except in Japan they usually throw in curried ground beef into the mashed potato mixture.
-There are variations of korokke like the curry korokke, kabocha korokke, kani cream korokke to other meat croquettes, but I'm sharing a vegetarian korokke with onions and different seasonings!
+There are variations of korokke like the curry korokke, kabocha korokke, kani cream korokke or cheese croquette.
+But I'm sharing a vegetarian korokke with onions!

 Ingredients